Josko/aura-bot/README.md

 ### OS X

+To build `aura` you need OSX 10.7 Lion or later and Xcode 4.6 or later.
+[Xcode](https://developer.apple.com/xcode/) is the basic dependency for building anything on OS X.
+Apple's development tool is a free download from the MacAppStore or downloadable in Apple's Developer Area (a free membership is sufficient).
+After you installed Xcode, go to its preferences and install the `Command Line Tools`.

 Most likely you'll need a more recent version of libgmp.
-Using [Homebrew](http://brew.sh/):
+The easiest way to get one is by using [Homebrew](http://brew.sh/).
+After a successful install open (or reopen) `Terminal.app` located in `/Applications/Utilities` and execute

 	brew install gmp